NAVIGATING VENICE'S CANALS: GONDOLAS AND THE VAPORETTO

 Learn more about Mediterranean cruises

-The very symbol of this European city is the gondola.
-These traditional vessels were once the primary means of navigating the city’s maze of canals — it’s estimated that nearly 10,000 of these boats once plied their way through Venice in the 17th and 18th centuries.
-Today, gondolas and their skilled gondoliers (oarsmen) are symbols of the city’s simpler past.
-Approximately 350 gondolas remain, much to the delight of visitors in search of romantic moonlit rides while the songs of gondoliers echo through the narrow canals.
+The gondola could be a symbol for Venice.
+One of the most popular things to do in Venice, Italy, these traditional vessels were once the primary means of navigating the city’s maze of canals — it’s estimated that nearly 10,000 of these boats once plied their way through Venice in the 17th and 18th centuries.
+Today, gondolas (oarsmen) are romantic regalia of the city’s past.
+Approximately 350 gondolas remain in Venice, much to the delight of visitors in search of moonlit rides while the songs of gondoliers echo through the narrow canals.

 Note that Venetians regard gondoliers as highly skilled practitioners of a noble trade.
-This, along with the expense of building a gondola (upwards of €20,000) and the high cost of living in Venice, contributes to the rather exorbitant prices they charge for their services.
-Though prices are supposed to be fixed by the city (about €80.00 for a 40-minute ride), it’s not unusual for gondoliers to ask for more.
-So, don’t be afraid to haggle or walk away if needed.
+This, along with the expense of building a gondola (upwards of €20,000) and the high cost of living in Venice, contributes to the price of their services.
+Prices are supposed to be fixed by the city (about €80.00 for a 40-minute ride), but it’s not unusual for gondoliers to ask for more.
+Don’t be afraid to haggle or walk away.
 Additional services, such as singing or special guided tours, are considered add-ons.

-Hiring a gondola is the best, and sometimes only, way to see some of the more hidden areas of the city, as many canals have no roads or walkways along them.
+- Hiring a gondola is the best, and sometimes only, way to see some of the more hidden areas of the city, as many Venice canals have no roads or walkways along them.

-Stands are located around the city or you can book a gondola ride through Holland America.
+- Stands are located around the city or you can book a gondola ride through a Holland America Line Venice shore excursion.

-The vaporetto is managed and run by the Azienda del Consorzio Trasporti Veneziano (ACTV as it is more commonly known).
-ACTV stops and ticket purchase points are found throughout Venice.
-Note that vaporetto is both the name of a specific type of vessel and a catchall term for all water buses running in and around Venice.
+You can find vaporetto tickets throughout Venice.
+Note that vaporetto is both the name of a specific type of vessel and a catchall term for all water buses running in and around the Venice canals.
 The main types of water bus are: vaporetto, single-level boats with large, open spaces in the middle commonly found in the city center; motoscafo, narrower vessels with enclosed cabins for travel on more open waters outside the Grand Canal; and the motonave, larger vessels resembling the vaporetto (can be single- or double-decked) used for traveling to more distant points.

-Single-ride tickets are usually quite expensive.
-If you think you’ll be using the vaporetto a lot, it’s best to purchase a Tourist Travel Card — available for durations ranging from 12 hours all the way up to seven days.
+- Single-ride tickets are quite expensive.
+If you think you’ll use the vaporetto a lot, purchase a Tourist Travel Card — available for durations ranging from 12 hours all the way up to seven days.

-Try to nab a seat within a vaporetto’s outdoor seating area located on the stern — this is the perfect spot for sightseeing on your ride up the Grand Canal.
+- Try to nab a seat within a vaporetto’s outdoor seating area located on the stern —the perfect spot for sightseeing on your ride up the Grand Canal.